 During our time in Gothenburg we discovered a great little antiques shop called Fåfängan Antik.
-It was crammed full of collectables but the postcards are what caught my eye.
-I collect nicely illustrated ‘things’ and the older they are the better.
+Collectable items were piled high but the postcards are what caught my eye.
+I collect nicely illustrated “things” and the older they are the better.
 So when I saw these I couldn’t resist.
 I’m curious as to what is written on them so if any Swedish speakers can help me translate the text on the front or back of these cards, I’d be super grateful.

 This postcard reads ‘God Jul’ – Happy Christmas.
 The illustration is by a Swedish illustrator called Hedvig Rosendahl.
 I don’t know why but I find these elves being pulled down the hill by pigs really funny!

 I put the blue text on the right in to a translator and this is the result.
 The translation is quite disjoined but gives you a rough idea of what is being said.

 (For hi och hej! i full galopp)

 To call Christmas in with you

 (Att ringa julen in hos dig)